stefanpenner/random/lifetimes/plan.md

 await returns and the component is still rendered, all is well.
 Unfortunately, if the await completes and the component is no longer present, bad things can happen.

+0. functions with a `this` slot that is used, will retain the `this` forcing all async steps within it also to do so.
 1. the component is currently retained until the await completes
 2. operations on the component may not be valid once the await completes (imagine save being invoked again, before the first completes);